matthiasthomas/mta-pi/README.md

 Use it however you wish, fork it, modify it.
 As for me, I decided to display the webapp on a screen in my living room, so I can see it in the morning.

+## Docker

+If you want to try it out straight away and have docker installed, you can just run `docker-compose up` at the root of the project and that will start the webapp on port 80 and the rest API on port 3000.

 ## Node.JS Server

 In order to start the server, just run `node server.js` in the server folder.